1st PUC History Chapter 4

 Question 5.

-Briefly explain the contributions of the Greeks to Science.
+Briefly explain the contribution of the Greeks to science.

 Answer: